Mathnerd314/stroscot/docs/Commentary/Learning.rst

 Programming misconceptions aren't likely to release dopamine,

 For experienced programmers, a specific "Stroscot for Y programmers" guide series should be sufficient to retrain programmers away from their bad habits.

+working memory - when you’re thinking of a sequence of events, you need to keep the line of logical reasoning held in your working memory

+flow state - it’s easy to think ‘just one more compile’ and end up staying up all night.

+coding provides an immediate feedback loop with testing and seeing the results.
+This releases Dopamine (citation needed)

 TODO: check out the Unified Learning Model book